-In the case of a continuous assessment subject (a subject which has no final examination/s or supplementary examination/s) opportunities for reassessment are provided for students who fail assessments.
+In the case of a continuous assessment module (a module that has no final examination/s or supplementary examination/s) opportunities for reassessment are provided for students who fail assessments.
 These are stipulated in the relevant study guide.

 Moderation follows the DUT Assessment Policy stipulations.